-In order to ensure responsible investments, the Sampo Group companies should utilize various ESG strategies, such as ESG integration, screenings, and active ownership.
+The Sampo Group companies must monitor and manage investments for sustainability risks by utilising various ESG strategies, such as ESG integration, screenings, and active ownership.
 In addition, the Group companies should continuously strengthen ESG considerations in their investment management and operations.

 The Group-level guidance document regarding data privacy is the Sampo Group Data Privacy Statement, which is available here.

-The Sampo Group companies are committed to performing regular risk analyses, conducting continuity planning, and having effective internal controls, high-quality systems, and infrastructure to ensure information security and cybersecurity preparedness.
-At Sampo Group, requirements in relation to information security and cybersecurity are set and expected to be met by both internal and external stakeholders (e.g., third-party data processors).
+Information security and cybersecurity are key areas for the Sampo Group companies.
+The Group companies perform regular risk analyses, conduct continuity planning, and have effective internal controls, high-quality systems, and infrastructure to ensure information security and cybersecurity preparedness.
+The Group companies measure their performance regularly and are committed to continuous development.
+At Sampo Group, requirements in relation to information security and cybersecurity are set and expected to be met by both internal and external stakeholders (e.g. third-party data processors).

 All Sampo Group employees must adhere to the highest standards of information security and cybersecurity by following internal rules and guidelines, using appropriate tools, and acting responsibly at all times.
 The Group companies acknowledge the risks related to information security and cybersecurity, and must therefore ensure that suitable training is provided to all their employees and contingent workers.